thimpat/to-esm/README.md

 ## Working with both CJS and ESM

 You may want to work with both CommonJs and ESM together.
-So, you benefit from both world.
+So, you benefit from both worlds.

 The CommonJs approach is a dynamic one.
-You can do things like:
+So, for example, you can do things like:

 ```javascript
 if (a)